AdvanDEB/advandeb-architecture/DOCUMENTATION-UPDATE-SUMMARY.md

 ## Summary

-The AdvandEB architecture documentation has been **comprehensively updated** to include a complete **platform-wide** user management and authentication system.
+The AdvanDEB architecture documentation has been **comprehensively updated** to include a complete **platform-wide** user management and authentication system.
 The design includes:

 ✅ **6 hierarchical roles** with multi-role support (Service Account removed)
 ✅ **Platform-wide Google OAuth 2.0** authentication (Single Sign-On)